nuxeo/nuxeo-drive/nxdrive/updater/README.md

 #### Files

+- `nuxeo-drive-x86_64.AppImage`: symbolic link to the latest official release for GNU/Linux;
 - `nuxeo-drive.dmg`: symbolic link to the latest official release for macOS;
 - `nuxeo-drive.exe`: symbolic link to the latest official release for Windows;
 - `versions.yml`: list of available versions and their characteristics (the format used is [YAML](http://yaml.org/)).